russell-n/theape/ape/plugins/tests/subconfiguration_features/steps/subconfigurationfeature.rst

 .. code:: python

-    @then("it has the BaseConfiguration default properties")
+    @then("it has the SubConfiguration default properties")
     def assert_default_properties(context):
         assert_that(context.configuration.configuration,
                     is_(instance_of(ConfigObj)))